 - Do your research.
 Individual states and municipalities also have different regulations regarding business licenses.
 Potential business owners should contact the department of labor and industry for each state, as well as the business or revenue department of each township or municipality, to identify the regulations for business operation.

-- Consider voluntary certification.
-Trade organizations for general maintenance workers, such as the Society for Maintenance and Reliability Professionals (SMRP), offer voluntary credentials that may help a building maintenance contractor demonstrate professionalism.
+Trade organizations for general maintenance workers, such as the Society for Maintenance and Reliability Professionals (SMRP), offer voluntary credentials that may help a building maintenance contractor demonstrate professionalism and increase job opportunities.
 To qualify for the SMRP's Certified Maintenance and Reliability Professional designation, one must have no felony convictions, pass an exam and pay a fee.